Syrota report: outlook for the “general public” vehicle by 2030 by Jean SYROTA.

 The outlook for withholding part reflection cover the period up to about 2030, due substantially corresponding to that of total renewal of existing vehicle fleets.
 It seemed risky to project over a longer term, putting himself in the field of foresight, given the uncertainties attached to the major technological and societal changes.

-The mission addressed the associated infrastructure and logistics problems, since, by nature, the generalization of a type of vehicle can only be envisaged if accompanied by an energy distribution network correspondent (supply, security, etc.).
+The mission looked at the associated infrastructure and logistics problems, to the extent that, by nature, the generalization of a type of vehicle can only be considered accompanied by an energy distribution network. corresponding (supply, security, etc.).

 The European dimension of issues, public policy and foreign industrial experiments are widely discussed in the following analyzes.